 Download the New Year Flip-Up Activity worksheet to use in your classroom.

-I collect and display the balloons on our “Happy New Year” bulletin board.
-I like to use colored paper for the balloons and I tape a strand of curling ribbon to each balloon as its string.
-This makes for an eye-catching display.
+Collect and display the balloons on a “Happy New Year” bulletin board.
+Use colored paper for the balloons and tape a strand of curling ribbon to each balloon as its string.
+This makes for an eye-catching display!

 Download the Resolution Balloons Activity to use in your classroom.